espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 ::

     // The first parameter is 1, meaning that the result of the command AT+CWLAP will be ordered according to RSSI;
-    // The second parameter is 31, namely 0x1F, meaning that the corresponding bits of <mask> are set to 1.
+    // The second parameter is 31, namely 0x1F, meaning that the corresponding bits of <print mask> are set to 1.
 All parameters will be shown in the result of AT+CWLAP.
     AT+CWLAPOPT=1,31
     AT+CWLAP